-Her first passion was ballet but at the age of 12 she decided to become an actress.
+Her first passion were trees, then ballet but at the age of 12 she decided to become an actress, inspired by Winona Ryder.

 She started to write at 11, first poems and soon novels, later plays and screenplays as well as articles and essays.

-She became an actress at 15 playing in Teatr Nowy in Warsaw.
+She became an actress at 15 playing in Teatr Nowy, Warsaw.